Helen Lavinia Cochrane: Life

 The Cochrane villa was frequented by officials and officers of the army and navy, including generals and admirals, and was the site of numerous festivities.
 Between 1913 and 1914, DH Lawrence and his future wife, Frieda von Richthofen, lived in a house in Fiascherino and regularly visited the Cochranes at their villa.
 The high-ranking naval officer Reginald Bacon, a cousin of Helen Cochrane, was also a frequent guest of the Cochranes during these years.

 After the outbreak of the First World War in 1914, Percy Cochrane and others rented the Imperial Hotel in Menton and set up a military hospital there.
 Helen Cochrane worked there as a nurse and received the Médaille de la Reconnaissance française in recognition of her services.
 After Italy entered the war on the side of the Triple Entente in 1915, he and his wife converted the Villa Massà in Sarzana into a modern military hospital with operating rooms.
 Helen Cochrane hired English nurses and provided drinking water and heating for the building.
 The hospital's operations were overseen by Helen Cochrane as director and Percy Cochrane as administrator.

 The Cochranes' marriage remained childless.
 In 1911, they adopted their niece Marion Winifred Jacques, a daughter of Helen's sister Evie.
 Marion was 18 years old at the time of her adoption.
 She also worked at the Menton military hospital during the First World War.
-In 1917, Marion died suddenly in London of bacterial endocarditis, shortly after their wedding.
+In 1917, Marion died suddenly in London of bacterial endocarditis, shortly after her wedding.